udinesia325/vaccine_api/README.md

 ## Introduction

-this as a backend application for create a vaccinations
+this is a backend application for create a vaccinations api

 ### Server Requirements